 Dr. Mazzarelli received his medical degree from Robert Wood Johnson Medical School, his law degree from University of Pennsylvania Law School and his master's in bioethics from the Perelman School of Medicine at the University of Pennsylvania.
 He completed his residency in Emergency Medicine at Cooper University Hospital, where he served as Chief Resident in the last year of his training

 Dr. Mazzarelli has been named one of the 50 most powerful people in New Jersey health care by NJ Biz as well as ROI-NJ and was awarded the Halo Award for leading a team of health care providers from Cooper into Haiti in the days immediately following the 2010 earthquake.
 Dr. Mazzarelli has also received numerous commendations for leadership and he speaks regularly on several local and national media outlets.
 As an Associate Professor of Emergency Medicine he is a practicing physician and his research focuses on compassion science.
-He is the co-author of the bestselling book "Compassionomics: The Revolutionary Scientific Evidence That Caring Makes a Difference."
+He is the co-author of two bestselling books "Compassionomics: The Revolutionary Scientific Evidence That Caring Makes a Difference" and “Wonder Drug: 7 Scientifically Proven Ways that Serving Others is the Best Medicine for Yourself.”

 Raquel Mora, MD, is an Assistant Professor of Clinical Emergency Medicine at CMSRU.
 She graduated from City College of the City University of New York in 1992.
 During this time was the recipient of 3 research awards, one of which was the Jonas E. Salk Award which is based on academic performance in scientific research in candidates pursuing a medical career.
 She obtained her Medical Doctorate from the University of Medicine and Dentistry of New Jersey - New Jersey Medical School in 1997.
 She completed her Emergency Medicine residency at the Brooklyn Hospital of New York in 2001 where she served as chief resident and received the teaching resident award and a dedication award from the night staff of the Emergency Department.
 She entered a Pediatric Emergency Medicine fellowship at St. Christopher's Hospital for Children during which time she pursued an interest in child abuse.